Funding the Creative Spirit

 Now, they’re setting up their support in perpetuity through their will and estate plans.

-“At Carnegie, we really stress the idea that you need to be able to reach out beyond the floodlights,” Bernie says.
+“At Carnegie, we really stress the idea that you need to be able to reach out beyond the floodlights,” Bernie said.
 “You need to speak well, think clearly and work collaboratively.
 We learned that versatility and have leaned on it our entire lives.”